 - Recognize various common presentations of PD for early diagnosis and identification

-- Describe the basic pathophysiology of PD as it relates to early presentations and difficulty in diagnosis
+- Describe the basic pathophysiology of PD as it relates to early presentation and difficulty in diagnosis

 - Discuss the role of exercise and therapies (physical, occupational, speech, nutrition) in PD as a “delay the disease” approach

 - State the importance and role of nutrition and diet in PD

 - Describe principles of medical management of early stages of PD

 - Discuss the management of moderate to advanced stages of PD